scm-spain/IJ-tdd-workshop/README.md

-Basic project configured to be able of implment Unit tests using JUnit and mockito
+Basic project configured to be able of implement Unit tests using JUnit and mockito.

+Take a look at the classes: ExampleHelloworld and ExampleHellosworldTest